westerndigitalcorporation/zonedstorage.io/docs/tools/tcmu-runner.md

 # tcmu-runner ZBC Disk Emulation

-*tcmu-runner* is an application daemon that can handle the execution of SCSI commands sent by the kernel SCSI target sub component, allowing exporting SCSI Logical Units (LUNs) to be backed by regular files or block devices.
+*tcmu-runner* is an application daemon that can handle the execution of SCSI commands that are sent by the kernel SCSI target sub component.
+It makes it possible for exported SCSI Logical Units (LUNs) to be backed by regular files or block devices.

 ## Overview